 Trust your intuition

 Ask: Are you confident the agency can deliver on the brief and would you go for a beer with them?
-Better yet - go for a beer with them.

 The right agency partner should be a strategic partner able to offer strategic business advice.
-They should be able to help prioritise outcomes related to growth such as preparing for capital events etc, and then advise on deliverables needed to create those outcomes.
+They should be able to help prioritise outcomes related to growth such as preparing for capital events etc, and then advise on deliverables needed to achieve those outcomes.

 And… that’s all we could think of!
 It's a fairly comprehensive run down of considerations to work through when choosing the right digital agency partner for your organisation.
 And of course, the team here at Hex are on hand and ready to discuss your project with you.
 Get in touch today and let's see if we're a good fit for each other!